Skip to content

 while self.data:

-# read text lines from the client using the readline method
+# the client's text lines are read using the readline method

 response = "%s: %s" % (cur_thread.getName(), self.data.upper())

-# self.wfile is the write stream to the client
+# self.wfile is the write stream to client

 self.wfile.write(response)